Start Dancing With These 4 Questions

-Before you sign up for classes, take a moment to consider the reasons you are going to do so.
-Here are four questions that can help you firmly establish what you want from your dance classes and how to make the most out of it:
+Before you sign up for classes, take a moment to consider what you want to get from your dance lessons, and how to make the most of them:

-- What are my goals for this class?
-Consider your options, is your goal to become a competitive dancer or to have fun and meet new people while learning a new hobby?
+- What is my goal for this class?
+Consider your options: is your goal to become a competitive dancer, or to have fun and meet new people while learning a new hobby?
 You can have fun pursuing excellence, or you might also just want a pleasurable social setting with no pressure.
-Whatever your needs are, we cater to both!
+Whatever your needs are, we can help!
 And you might sign up for classes in faster-paced dances such as jive or swing for physical conditioning as well as the pleasure of learning the dances.

 - How do I choose a dance school that suits my needs?
-Fred Astaire Franchised Dance Studios are locally owned and operated, so they reflect the tenor of the local area.
-Themed parties and community-oriented events are also in sync with those values as FADS always gives back.
-You certainly want top instructors, well-kept facilities and a sense that you belong to a dance family.
-Fred Astaire Franchised Dance Studios have been around for 70 years creating exactly that type of environment.
+Fred Astaire Dance Studios are locally owned and operated, so they reflect the tenor of the local area.
+Themed parties, activities and community-oriented events are also in sync with those values, as FADS always gives back.
+You certainly want top instructors, well-kept facilities, superior teaching methods and a sense that you belong to a dance family.
+Fred Astaire Dance Studios have been around since 1947, creating exactly that type of environment.

-At FADS, you can dance as if no one’s watching.
-Build your confidence, your dance skills and your social life with dance classes at Fred Astaire.
-Get started today by finding your local studio here.
+At FADS, you can dance as if no one’s watching (because they aren’t).
+Build your confidence, your dance skills and your social life with dance lessons at Fred Astaire Dance Studios.